pingren/openart-jina-eah-showcase/README.md

 ### What are benifits to use VM with GPU?

 1. It is relatively simple to create and manage Cloud VMs with GPUs, compared to other options.
-2. You can quickly test your GPU workflows on a VMwhich allows you to gain instant feedback and make adjustments as needed.
+2. You can quickly test your GPU workflows on a VM which allows you to gain instant feedback and make adjustments as needed.
 This is very useful when you don't have access to a high-performance GPU in your development machine.
 3. GCP can assit in scaling up your AI services with just a few clicks.
 This allows you to take your experiments and quickly turn them into production-ready services.

 Now let's dive into the code and demo.
 Please feel free to ask questions at any time in the chat.